vanderbilt-data-science/h2o-flow-intro/README.md

 This will download a zip file.

-Unzip the zip file (in Windows you can do this using your File Explorer), and in Mac you can use ...
+Unzip the zip file (in Windows you can do this using your File Explorer), and on Mac, the it should automatically save as an unzipped folder where you downloaded it.

 **h2o.ai needs Java to run**